Avon cruising ring

-At Bancroft Basin in Stratford the canal meets the Upper Avon almost adjacent to the theatre dedicated to the town’s most famous son, William Shakespeare.
-There is a short navigable section of river to the left; to the right heading downstream the first lock is soon encountered.
+At Bancroft Basin in Stratford the canal meets the Upper Avon running along side the theatre dedicated to the town’s most famous son, William Shakespeare.
+There's a short navigable section of river to the left; to the right heading downstream is the first lock.
 The Avon is a charming river that for much of its journey flows timelessly through idyllic countryside, its low banks affording panoramic views across Warwickshire and the Cotswolds beyond.
 At Evesham the river becomes the Lower Avon and although increasing in size it never assumes overpowering proportions.

 Tewkesbury sees the Avon locking into the larger River Severn and the difference in scale is brought home by the turn upstream under Telford’s lofty Mythe Bridge.
 The Severn is commercial and though much of its trade has disappeared the size of its locks and the occasional large vessel leave no doubt as to its significance with the double river-lock at Diglis being particularly imposing.

 Diglis Basins are accessed by broad-gauge locks.
 Beyond the basin the Worcester & Birmingham Canal is narrow gauge and it soon becomes apparent why it is known colloquially as ‘the 58’.
-A few hours spirited effort is required for navigators to negotiate Tardebigge, its 30 locks comprise the longest flight in the country, though weary lockwheelers can then rest on stretches that pass through dank tunnels and unspoilt countryside.
+A few hours spirited effort is needed to negotiate Tardebigge, its 30 locks make up the longest flight in the country, though weary lockwheelers can then rest on stretches that pass through dank tunnels and unspoilt countryside.
 Around Wast Hill tunnel the signs of conurbation reappear.
 King’s Norton Junction lies to the right, with the line ahead leading directly into Birmingham city centre.

 Tewkesbury was once busy with waterborne trade.
-There is a sand spit on the confluence between the Avon and Severn and so the navigational advice not to turn upstream before all of Mythe Bridge is in view, though intended for large commercial craft, holds equally good for narowboats.
+There's a sand spit on the confluence between the Avon and Severn and so the navigational advice not to turn upstream before all of Mythe Bridge is in view, though intended for large commercial craft, holds equally good for narowboats.
 The tidal effect is documented to Diglis and it is not unusual to see seaweed around Upper Lode Lock.
-A lode in Old English denotes a watercourse.
+A 'lode' in Old English means a watercourse.

 High embankments restrict views so the arrival of a town comes as a respite.
 A former busy port, Upton-on-Severn is now a haven for holidaymakers and host to festivals some of which are of international standing.
 Signs of where the civil war impinged upon its fabric are easily spotted.
 The White Lion pub is the same that appears in Tom Jones.